Addressing Positivity Violations in Causal Effect Estimation using Gaussian Process Priors: Simulation Studies

 \subsubsection{Results}

 Simulation results for the nonoverlap scenarios in which the continuous outcomes are generated with a linear response surface are presented in Table 1.
 All methods provide estimates with low bias except BART-Stratified in the setting with some nonoverlap.
 We observe differences in the variability of the estimates.
 In particular, in the setting with some nonoverlap, the GP model's estimate of variability is closest to that obtained from linear regression (the gold standard in this case).
-As the extent of nonoverlap increases, the variability obtained from the GP model increases to account for the greater uncertainty in those regions.
-On the other hand, the BART+SPL method results in coverage very close to 1 (indicating overcoverage).
-To explore performance further, we next assess estimates of \textit{individual} causal effects for each method using a simulated data set under each nonoverlap scenario.
-For the linear response surface under substantial nonoverlap, we plot estimates of posterior mean and posterior standard deviation of individual causal effects across the iterations for each subject (Figure \ref{fig:L-ICE}).
-The analogous figure for the moderate nonoverlap setting is included as Supplementary Figure S1.
-The GP model provides estimates of individual causal effects that are close to 2 (the truth) indicating high precision, while those provided by BART-Nethery and BART+SPL are highly variable.
-Although the average treatment effect given by BART+SPL is close to the true value, the estimates of individual treatment effects range from -0.36 to 4.98.
+As the extent of nonoverlap increases, the variability obtained from the GP model increases to account for the greater uncertainty in those regions while maintaining nominal coverage.
+On the other hand, with increasing amounts of nonoverlap, the BART+SPL method results in doubled MSE and coverage very close to 1 (indicating overcoverage).

-The GP model tends to provide the lowest posterior standard deviations in regions of overlap.
-These estimates are only slightly greater than estimates of variability from linear regression, which would be correctly specified for this scenario.
-Because BART-Stratified and BART+SPL both model the treatment and control groups separately, baseline variability in estimates of treatment effect is higher.
-Notably, the Bayesian approaches show increases in variability in areas of increasing non-overlap, indicating that they are capturing the greater uncertainty in those regions.
-The GP model's estimates of individual-level standard deviations are greater than those of BCF in the nonoverlap areas; the continuous nature of the GP model means that uncertainty increases with covariate distance.
-However, the increase in the SD values when using BART+SPL is so steep that estimates for individuals in the nonoverlap areas may hold little value.